Letter From Chairman

 Members and eligible dependents, (children to age 19 or up to age 25 if they are full-time students).

-The Fund offers many options: Vision Screening of Long Island, General Vision Services (GVS), and Vision Care Centers for all active members and their families.
+The Fund offers many options: Vision Screening of Long Island, General Vision Services (GVS), Vision Care Centers, and Raymond Opticians for all active members and their eligible dependents.

-For member locations in Florida, Connecticut, New Jersey and Upstate New York, please call 1-800-VISION or visit at www.generalvision.com.
+For member locations in Florida, Connecticut, New Jersey, and Upstate New York, please call 1-800-VISION or visit www.generalvision.com.

-If you wish to go to any store in the GVS Provider Network No Voucher Is Needed
+A Voucher is required if you wish to go to any store in the GVS Provider Network, Vision Screening, Vision Care Centers, or Raymond Opticians.

-Please note that any member may visit any other optical provider not in the above networks and that member will be reimbursed up to the newly increased maximum of $250* upon the submission of a receipt.
+Please note that any member or eligible dependent may visit any other optical provider not in the above networks and that member will be reimbursed a maximum of $300.00 upon submission of an Optical Reimbursement Form and an itemized receipt.
+Credit card receipts will not be accepted.

 Who is Covered?